osmosis-labs/docs/docs/osmosis-core/modules/superfluid/README.md

 ### SlashLockupsForValidatorSlash (BeforeValidatorSlashed Hook)

-During slashing the invariant is likely to be temporraily broken if the referenced validator has any unbonding delegations.
+During slashing the invariant is likely to be temporarily broken if the referenced validator has any unbonding delegations.
 These unbonding delegations are slashed first, which means that the amount delegated by the `IntermediaryAccount` will be slashed by less than the